rollkit/rollkit/docs/lazy-adr/adr-003-peer-discovery.md

 ## Proposed network architecture
 1. There will be a set of well-known, application-agnostic seed nodes.
 Every optimint client will be able to connect to such node, addresses will be saved in configuration.
-    * This does not limit applications which can create independent networks, with separate set of seed nodes.
+    * This does not limit applications as they can still create independent networks with separate set of seed nodes.
 2. Nodes in the network will serve DHT.
 It will be used for active peer discovery.
 Client of each ORU network will be able to find other peers in this particular network.
     * All nodes will cooperate on the same DHT.
     * ChainID will be used to advertise that client works in given ORU network.